gjwdyk/AWS-Lambda-in-CloudFormation/InLine/README.md

 Minimum Policy Role for the LambdaFunction is to log it's own process to CloudWatch.
 This may be useful when doing tracing or troubleshooting.

+Assuming the Lambda Functions are identical between *In-Line* and *On S3 Bucket*, the Policy Role should be identical also.

 ```
     "LambdaExecutionRole": {
       "Type": "AWS::IAM::Role",